DIPlib/diplib/src/documentation/image.md

 \section image_representation Image representation

-An `%Image` object can have any number of dimensions (limited by the integer representation used), though 0D, 2D and 3D are the most often used dimensionalies.
+An `%Image` object can have any number of dimensions (limited by the integer representation used), though 0D, 2D and 3D are the most often used dimensionalities.
 Most functions in the library accept images with any number of dimensions, for the functions that are limited in this respect there is a note in the documentation.
 In the following, we refer to a dimension